codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-app-store.md

 4. Mark the **Publish even if tests fail** checkbox to continue uploading the app artifact even when the tests failed.
 5. Select **Enable App Store Connect publishing** at the top of the section to enable publishing.

 Your app will be now published to App Store Connect.
-However, you can select additional options to submit the build to TestFlight beta review or App Store review.
+However, you can select additional options to submit the build to TestFlight internal testing, TestFlight beta review or App Store review.

+#### Submitting an app to TestFlight internal testing
+In order to distribute your application to internal testers only, without requiring Apple's beta review:
+1. Create a group and add internal testers (App Store Connect users with access to your content) to test your app using TestFlight in your App Store Connect portal.
+2. In Codemagic workflow editor, create a new environment variable `XCODE_PROJECT_CUSTOM_EXPORT_OPTIONS` and assign the value `{"testFlightInternalTestingOnly": true}`.

+{{<notebox>}}
+**Note:** Builds marked as TestFlight Internal Only will display "internal" next to the build number and can exclusively be added to internal tester groups.
+They cannot be submitted for external testing or distributed to customers.
+{{</notebox>}}

-#### Submitting an app to TestFlight
+#### Submitting an app to TestFlight beta review

 1. Mark the **Submit to TestFlight beta review** checkbox to submit the build for beta review and prepare it for distributing to beta testers.
 Note: This action is performed during [post-processing](#post-processing-of-app-store-connect-distribution).
 2. Mark the **Distribute to beta groups** checkbox and enter the names of the beta groups to automatically distribute the build to the testers in those groups once the build has passed beta review.
 Note: This action is performed during [post-processing](#post-processing-of-app-store-connect-distribution).